Tinzar Sherman, CEO & Co-Founder, Digital Media Wire

 2018 is seeing the roll-out of a number of new LBE ventures in the U.S. market, providing a near-term monetizable platform for mixed reality.
 This panel will discuss the types of experiences consumers can expect from MR-based location based entertainment as well as the business models and content players entering the market.

 From new engaging ad formats and platforms and even new types of games, brands are realizing the value of advertising in game environments.
 Driven by a desire to engage with consumer in more organic and native ways and, importantly, in brand safe environments, game advertising is taking off by leaps and bounds.
-Hear from IAB Game Committee leaders from Unity, Zynga, King and more discuss today’s game advertising landscape and what we might expect in the years to come.
+Hear from IAB Game Committee leaders from Activision Blizzard Media, Electronic Arts, Unity and Zynga who will discuss today’s game advertising landscape and what we might expect in the years to come.

 Gabrielle Heyman, Head of Global Brand Partners, Zynga